Physics-Regulated Deep Reinforcement Learning: Invariant Embeddings: Invariant Embedding 1: Residual Action Policy

-where $\mathbb{S}$ represents the state space, $\mathcal{R}(\cdot)$ maps a state-action-next-state triple to a real-valued reward, $\gamma \in [0,1]$ is the discount factor, controlling the relative importance of immediate and future rewards.
-The expected return~\eqref{bellman} and control policy $\pi$ are parameterized by the critic and actor networks, respectively.
+where $\mathbb{\rho}$ represents the initial state distribution, $\mathcal{R}(\cdot)$ maps a state-action to a real-value reward, $\gamma \in [0,1]$ is the discount factor.
+The expected return (\ref{bellman}) and action policy $\pi(\cdot)$ are parameterized by the critic and actor networks, respectively.